pratiik1516/Insurance-Analysis/README.md

 This Power BI project provides a comprehensive analysis of policy, claim, and customer feedback data for **Spectra Insurance Pvt.
 Ltd.** The dashboard uncovers insights across business operations, customer satisfaction, and policy performance using interactive visualizations and KPIs.

-> 🔍 Built for data-driven decision making in the insurance domain.

 ---